wwang721/neovim-config/README.md

 * In visual mode, `>` and `<` function as `Tab` and `Shift+Tab` in VS Code, allowing you to indent or unindent selected code blocks.

-* In *Neovim*, you can right-click to open a popup menu that includes a `Select All` for quickly selecting the entire buffer.
+* In *Neovim*, you can right-click to open a popup menu that includes a `Select All` option for quickly selecting the entire buffer.
 Alternatively, you can use *Vim*-style commands such as `ggvG$` to select the entire buffer or `ggyG` to copy it.